What Is IoT Connectivity and Different Types of IoT Connectivity

 With the diversity of available options to connect IoT devices, it’s important to make your choice by first assessing your needs: which between power consumption, coverage range, and bandwidth is the most crucial of your IoT projects.

-If, for example, you are planning to scale your IoT project into a global scale, then you should consider cellular IoT connectivity by partnering with the right network provider as your main option.
+If, for example, you are planning to scale your IoT project on a global scale, then you should consider cellular IoT connectivity by partnering with the right network provider as your main option.